Skip to main content

 Australian Institute of Criminology

 The Australian Institute of Criminology is Australia’s national research and knowledge centre on crime and justice.
 It compiles trend data and publishes research and policy advice.
 It also informs crime and justice policy and practice in Australia by undertaking, funding and publishing relevant research of national significance.
 It does this by creating a crime and justice evidence base and by establishing a national knowledge centre.
+The AIC is responsible for conducting an annual fraud survey and reporting on fraud against the Commonwealth.

 Australian Commission for Law Enforcement Integrity